 I started work in the early 90s for a large retail company in Sheffield.
 A few computers were in the office, but they certainly weren’t the norm.
 If I wanted to communicate with someone, I’d either phone them or dictate a letter onto a cassette which would be transcribed onto paper by one of several secretaries using an electric typewriter which, after having been photocopied for the file, would be passed to an elderly and lovely lady called Mavis whose sole job was to deal with incoming and outgoing post, delivering your letters into an individual pigeon holes, such was the volume of letters we were collectively sending and receiving.
 A week or so later, the person you wrote to would send you a letter back which Mavis would diligently put into your pigeon hole and the whole process would repeat itself.

-Life seemed to run at a far gentler pace, but if a document or letter was really urgent, you could stand watching over a chirruping fax machine, whilst it slowly ate the individual pages you’d carefully feed it one by one, as you’d never trust it to feed itself for fear of it eating multiple pages simultaneously.
+Life seemed to run at a far gentler pace, but if a document or letter was really urgent, you could stand watching over a chirruping fax machine where you check your phone number portability here, whilst it slowly ate the individual pages you’d carefully feed it one by one, as you’d never trust it to feed itself for fear of it eating multiple pages simultaneously.
 You would then have to phone the person to make sure that they had received all the pages of the fax and that they were legible.
 Equally, if someone sent you a fax, you’d need to file it away pretty quickly because any exposure to sunlight would render the writing invisible within days!